 While scrolling on social media, you’ve probably come across pictures of a young man with blue eyes, wearing a suit and a black mask, standing in a law court.

-But who is Cameron Herrin, and what did he do, and why’s he going viral?
+But who is Cameron Herrin?
+What did Cameron Herren do? and why’s he going viral?

 Cameron Herrin is a 21-year-old man guilty of killing the 24-year-old mother, Jessica Reisinger Raubenolt, and her 21-month-old daughter Lillia Raubenolt.